Frequently asked questions

 What are the accommodations like (ie bed, bathroom, etc)

 Private screened bungalow, with additional mosquito net over your bed.
-Shared bathrooms.
+Shared or a few bungalows with private bathroom.

 Do I need to bring sleeping bags, buckets, etc?